 Imagine you’ve recently been diagnosed with cancer.
 You’re scared, confused and overwhelmed.
 You walk through the doors for your very first appointment with your oncologist.
 What’s going through your mind?

-I am the Vice Chair for Translational Research in the Department of Medicine and the Director of Cancer Vaccine and Dendritic Cell Therapies in the Center for Immunotherapy.
+I am the Vice Chair for Translational Research in the Department of Medicine and the Director of Cancer Vaccine and Dendritic Cell Therapies in the Division of Translational Immunology.
 My goal is to fix cancer-related immune dysfunction and teach our bodies to fight cancer.

 Coping with a cancer diagnosis can be extremely overwhelming.
 From managing appointments to coping with the emotional stress, the entire journey can turn your life upside down.
 That’s where Courtney Kelchlin and Adrian Donaldson come in.